pynucastro/pynucastro/README.md

 python code for a function that can be incorporated into a rate module.

-pynucastro does not yet support nuclear partition functions for Reaclib reverse rates, as the implementation is currently under development.
-We recommend you consider what problem you wish to study using pynucastro to determine whether reverse rates and partition function corrections are significant at the temperatures of interest.

 # documentation

 Documentation for pynucastro is available here: